yaser-alazm/mern-ecommerce-app/README.md

 - ##### Add auth middlware to set user data to the req object (req.user) and authorize users to access private routes (like get the user profile route)

 - ##### Add register a new user controller and hash the password from the user model schema (pre save).

+- ##### Add protected endpoints to fetch a user profile and edit it.

+---

+## Adding user authentication & authorization (on front-end)

+- ##### Create user login reducer & action.

+- ##### Store the logged in user info inside local storage.

+- ##### Set the default user info state to the local storage user info value.

+- ##### Create the user login screen and set the login form to call the login end point and validate the user info and login.

+- ##### Add user logout action and use user state to toggle navbar ui login and logout status.

+- ##### Create the user register screen and set the register form to call the register end point and validate the user info.

+- ##### Login the user directly after register and set the initial value to the user registred info.

+- ##### Create (get user profile & update user profile) routes & conrollers(protected with token) on server.

+- ##### Create user profile (reducer & action) then create profile screen form and fetch the user profile (passing the user token for authorization).

+- ##### Add update profile action to profile screen, set the 'success' state to show succes message.